yunhal/CH4_dispersion/README.md

 # Gaussian Puff Model

-Inspire by the code from Detection, localization, and quantification (DLQ) using continuous monitoring systems (CMS)
+Inspired by the code from Detection, localization, and quantification (DLQ) using continuous monitoring systems (CMS)